 The accident which sparked the Li v Yellow Cab Co. court case happened in Los Angeles in 1968.
 The plaintiff, Nga Li, was traveling on the inside lane of Alvarado Street, approaching Third Street.
 Before reaching the intersection, she attempted to turn left – across the three lanes running in the opposite direction – and into a service station on the other side of the street.

-As Li made the left turn, a taxi from the Yellow Cab Co. approached from the opposite direction and struck the rear end of her car.
+As Li turned left, a taxi from the Yellow Cab Co. approached from the opposite direction and struck the rear end of her car.
 The crash resulted in major damage to the car and injuries to Li, and she decided to take legal action.

 In the trial, it was established that both drivers shared some level of fault.
-The taxi was traveling too quickly and passed through a yellow light on its way through the intersection, which is at the crest of a slight hill.
-It was judged that the speed and manner of passing through the intersection was unsafe.
+The taxi was traveling too quickly and passed through a yellow light on its way through the intersection at the crest of a slight hill.
+It was judged that the speed and manner of passing through the intersection were unsafe.

 By the letter of the contributory negligence law at the time, Li was therefore automatically barred from receiving any compensation for her injuries and the vehicle damage sustained in the crash.

-But Li decided to appeal the ruling, and took it to the California Supreme Court.
-In 1975, the Supreme Court reversed the ruling and, in doing so, made the decision to adopt comparative negligence.
+But Li decided to appeal the ruling and took it to the California Supreme Court.
+In 1975, the Supreme Court reversed the ruling and, in doing so, decided to adopt comparative negligence.